 Like most meetings, creating an agenda to keep the meeting on topic and upbeat is important when it comes to time management and meeting productivity.
 Everyone’s time is valuable, and no one wants to spend it in a bad meeting.
 By outlining what will be discussed in your board meeting, board members can walk in or log in to the meeting room prepared and focused on the agenda at hand.
 Typically, board meetings cover these five objectives:

 The first item on the agenda is usually a rundown of the company’s performance since the last board meeting.
 Talk about whether the company’s performance metrics are moving in the right direction and if the targets have been achieved.

 Look at sales figures, marketing traffic and market share.
-This is your chance to talk about milestones and achievements, as well as areas where the company has fallen short.
+This is your chance to talk about milestones and achievements, as well as areas where the company has opportunities to improve or grow.
 Look at missed targets, increasing expenses and incidents with customers and clients.
 Use this opportunity to allow the board to discuss the company’s performance and work toward finding solutions for misses and incentives for wins.

 Conversations about the company’s performance should be limited to quick summaries, with full reports available for members to review outside of the meeting.
 Talk about the main pain points or highlights and save the details for follow-up calls.

 2. Future strategies

 After reflecting on what has and hasn’t been working, it’s nice to follow up and strategize about what to do in the future to promote your organization’s growth.
 The bulk of any good board meeting should consist of discussing what future strategies are going to be implemented and how they’ll be executed by the company.

 Often, ideas for new strategies are presented by the C-suite and the rest of the company’s management.
 Then it falls to the board members to discuss these ideas, their viability and any changes they’d make.
 The goal should always be to promote growth, whether you’re talking about sales, product portfolio additions or expansion into new markets.